mozanunal/mozanunal.github.io/source/_posts/micropython-mqtt-stream.md

 wlan.connect('ssid', 'password')
 ```

-The wifi ip of the modile can be examined with `wlan.ifconfig()` commmand.
+The wifi ip of the module can be examined with `wlan.ifconfig()` command.
 I should say that scripting with a microcontoller is quite fun.
-ESP8266 was coonected over usb over rs422 line to my computer and I can scriting using micropython shell.
-For example: I have used upip module to install umqtt.simple upython module to my ESP8266.
+ESP8266 was connected over usb over Uart line to my computer and I can scripting using micropython shell.
+For example: I have used upip module to install `umqtt.simple` upython module to my ESP8266.
 After installing the umqtt module, I have tested its basic examples and they worked without any problem.

 ```python
 >>> import upip